MUN-COMP3100/self-service/README.md

    - Student can see the schedule of the course
 4. Bulk Register Course
    - This will help the student if they already got all the CRNs of the course they need
-   - Student will put all the CRNS for courses and it will register to all of them
+   - Student will put all the CRNs for courses and it will register to all of them
    - It will show an error incase there is any conflicts or similar courses registered
 5. Login/Logout
    - A login page where it will authenticate the user to access dashboard
    - Selfservice routes are middleware protected, only logged on users can see them and interact with them
    - Login page is also route protected, only not logged in users can see them
    - Login will add a cookie with session id
    - before every api call we have access to the user who did the call using middlewares
 6. Register User
    - Students can register their user to selfservice